What Are You Wearing?

 The Hollywood red carpet pays special attention to what celebrities are wearing, reporters blatantly ask: “What are you wearing?”
 For thousands of years our clothing has communicated our status, our values and our priorities.
 Even today, we work at developing a wardrobe that reflects who we are as a person.

 Spring is closet cleaning time and the wardrobe gets special attention.
 A wardrobe is a collection of clothing, usually built up over a long period of time.
-Here at Heart Treasure, we continue to spring clean our “spiritual wardrobe,” it is also an opportunity to do some spiritual “wardrobe planning.”
+Just what spiritual clothing have we built up over a long period of time?
 Paul tells us to “put on Christ,” so what “spiritual clothing” do I need to put on in my life?
-What thinking, attitudes and behavior will represent who I am right now in this season of my life: my status as being “In Christ,” my values according to the Word and the God-focused priority to my life.
+What thinking, attitudes and behavior will represent who I am right now in this season of my life: 1)my status as being “In Christ,” 2)my values according to the Word and 3)the God-focused priority to my life?

 God is serious about relationships!

 Consider firstly, that He made us in His image, to be like Him, who Himself, is in a love relationship within the Trinity.
 Secondly, He sent his Son to bring reconciliation between us and Himself, being willing to sacrifice Himself on the cross for our sins, so that we can have a relationship with Him.
 Thirdly He’s made us for relationships with each other.
 Remember we’re told the most important commandment is to ‘Love the LORD your God and love your neighbor as you love yourself.
 (Mark 12:30-31)

 Relationships are what kingdom people are all about, so clothing ourselves in attitudes and behavior that are relationship-building is part of the process of being renewed within ourselves and working it out in our conduct, so that we appropriately reflect Jesus’ character to others.
 But how…?